neondatabase/website/content/docs/connect/connection-pooling.md

 A small number of connections are reserved for administrative purposes.
 The `max_connections` limit may not be sufficient for some applications.
 To increase the number of connections that Neon supports, you can use connection pooling.

 <Admonition type="note">
-Connection pooling is not yet supported with [Autoscaling](../introduction/autoscaling) <b><sup>Beta</sup></b>.
+Connection pooling is supported with [Autoscaling](../introduction/autoscaling) <b><sup>Beta</sup></b>.
 If you expect a large number of concurrent connections, we recommend using a **Fixed size** compute (the default), which supports connection pooling.
 For compute configuration instructions, see [Compute size and Autoscaling configuration](../manage/endpoints#compute-size-and-autoscaling-configuration).
 </Admonition>

 ## Connection pooling